 TOILET: Your Oliver comes standard with a porcelain toilet and has a foot pedal on the side for flushing.
-If you ordered the optional Composting Toilet, see our video on How to Use the Nature's Head Composting Toilet.
+If you ordered the optional Composting Toilet, see our video on "How to Use the Composting Toilet" and refer to the Optional Comonents manual for more information.